When is the German Fair?

 11:00am – 12:00pm Presentation by BYU German choir

 The Fair takes place at Brigham Young University, Provo UT.
 All events take place at the BYU Conference Center (CONF).
 The bus drop off area is in the Museum of Art (MOA) parking lot.
 Bus parking is north of the Marriott Center.
 More detailed parking directions can be found under Parking.
 For directions to campus, maps of the campus and other information about the university, go to BYU’s information page.

 The Fair provides a long-term incentive for German students to excel as they prepare throughout the year for the Fair.

 The Fair also provides a cultural experience in Kleindeutschland, where students only speak German!
 Every participant receives a souvenir button and a rating for each event they participate in.
-A template of a professional certificate will be provide to each teacher who brings students for the Fair.
+A template of a professional certificate will be provided to each teacher who brings students for the Fair.

 The Fair contributes to the esprit-de-corps of your program as all students work together to represent the school well.
-Although (by teacher choice) there is no direct competition among schools, the students do notice the schools that receive Outstanding Presentation recognition and have a quality booths in Kleindeutschland.
+Although (by teacher choice) there is no direct competition among schools, the students do notice the schools that receive the Outstanding Presentation recognition and have quality booths in Kleindeutschland.

 The Fair represents an opportunity for students to use the language in the wider world and to feel a sense of progress.
 A variety of events provide for different kinds of language use and cultural knowledge ranging from memorized performance to spontaneous conversation.